The Elder Scrolls Online studio is bringing back Commander Keen for mobile

 Bethesda debuted a new game from Zenimax Studio, the developer of The Elder Scrolls Online during its Electronic Entertainment Expo event in Los Angeles.
 It is a new Commander Keen, and it is coming to mobile as a free-to-play-game.
 It is soft launching this summer for iOS and Android.

 ESO launched back in 2014 for PC, with PlayStation 4 and Xbox One versions following in 2015.
 The online game’s third major expansion, Elsweyr, just came out on June 4.
 The title has attracted over 10 million players.
-Commander Keen is a very different kind of game for the company/
+Commander Keen is a very different kind of game for the company.

 Commander Keen was an iD Software 2D game from the early ’90s.
 The first one came out back in 1990.